Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Guided Attention

 \subsection{Guided Attention Loss: Motivation, Method and Effects}

 In general, an attention module is quite costly to train.
-Therefore, if there is some prior knowledge, it may be a help incorporating them into the model to alleviate the heavy training.
-We show that the simple measure below is helpful to train the attention module.
+Therefore, if there is some prior knowledge, incorporating them into the model may be a help to alleviate the heavy training.
+We show that the following simple method helps to train the attention module.

 In TTS, the possible attention matrix $A$ lies in the very small subspace of $\mathbb{R}^{N\times T}$.
 This is because of the rough correspondence of the order of the characters and the audio segments.
-That is, if one reads a text, it is natural to assume that the text position $n$ progresses nearly linearly to the time $t$, i.e., $n \sim a t$, where $a \sim N/T$.
-This is the prominent difference of TTS from other seq2seq learning techniques such as machine translation, in which an attention module should resolve the word alignment between two languages that have very different syntax, e.g.{} English and Japanese.
+That is, when one reads a text, it is natural to assume that the text position $n$ progresses nearly linearly to the time $t$, i.e., $n \sim a t$, where $a \sim N/T$.
+This is a noticeable difference of TTS from other seq2seq learning techniques such as machine translation, where an attention module needs to resolve the word alignment between two languages that have very different syntax, e.g.{} English and Japanese.